-Many micro-processes, both human and computational, can be used to enable the various potentials of transdisciplinary education, not to mention education in general.
-It is obvious that computer and authored programs with a range of specific functionalities hold great potential in augmenting knowledge development.
-As we author these tool systems, the potential for generating media spaces that enable teams to explore different computational functionalities, as driven by the specificity of particular problem sets in a modular combinatoric (see glossary) manner, becomes central.
-These flexible environments will enable micro-strategies to be focused toward solving particular transdisciplinary tasks.
-The open-source nature of the software means that additional code can be authored for more specialized functionalities.
-I imagine such hybrid tools to be of great benefit to contemporary arts education as well as for the interdisciplinary and transdisciplinary research of the future.
+Many micro-processes, both human and computational, can be used to enable the various potentials of transdisciplinary knowledge production.
+It is obvious that authored computer applications with a range of specific functionalities hold great potential in augmenting knowledge development.
+As we author these tool systems, the potential for generating media spaces that enable teams to explore different computational functionalities, as driven by the specificity of particular problem sets in a modular combinatoric manner, becomes central.
+These flexible environments will enable micro-strategies to be focused toward solving particular transdisciplinary tasks, in part by employing and generating texts in new ways.
+The open-source nature of the software means that additional code can be authored to explore specialized text-oriented functionalities and meta-functionalities.
+I imagine such hybrid tools to be of great benefit to contemporary knowledge production as well as for the interdisciplinary and transdisciplinary research of the future.